joealden/corum-docs/src/development/6-codeAnalysis/3-api.md

 extract the user's ID and username off of the `User` object.
 Then we generate an authentication token for the user using the `generateAuthToken` on the `graphcool` object that was created using the `fromEvent` function earlier.
-This token will allow the user perform protected actions such as creating posts etc.
+This token will allow the user to perform protected actions such as creating posts etc.

 Then finally, we return the data the user wanted.
 Also, if any other error occurred in the function, this is caught with the surrounding `try / catch`